smartcontractkit/near-protocol-adapter/README.md

 Please follow their instructions to:

 - Set up a new NEAR account where the contract will be deployed
-- Login to NEAR Shell with your new account
+- Login to NEAR CLI with your new account
 - Deploy the contract

 #### Step 2: Interact with contracts